jiminpark66/MAGEseq/README.md

 # MAGE-seq

 MAGE-seq (Multiplexed Automated Genome Engineering) can be used to generate a saturation mutagenesis library at a genomic locus and quantify fitness of each individual mutant variants through a pooled competition experiment and sequencing.
-Here, we provide code and materials from the manuscript "Systematic dissection of σ70 sequence diversity and function in bacteria" [Add citation]
+Here, we provide code and materials from the manuscript "Systematic dissection of σ70 sequence diversity and function in bacteria" [Add citation] to quantify mutant fitness values.

 Manuscript can be accessed here: [add link]
 Raw data for the manuscript can be accessed here:E-MTAB-9103 [add link]